ScottShao/antispoofing.verification.gmm/readme.rst

 .. note::

-  Note: if you use ~1k files, it will take ~3 hours to complete and there is no way to parallelize this.
+  Note: if you use ~1k files, it will take a few hours to complete and there is currently no way to parallelize this.
 This step requires all features for the training set/enrollment are calculated.
 The job can take many gigabytes of physical memory from your machine, so we advise you to run it in a machine with, at least, 8 gigabytes of free memory.

 .. code-block:: sh